The Worship Song Compass

 • 'Subjective' lyrics are our responses to God.

 Many songs contain both perspectives.
-'Subjective' songs aren't bad, but songs grounded in objective truth take precedence.
+'Subjective' songs aren't bad, but songs grounded in objective truth must take precedence.

 Again, if you disagree with this or are looking for subjective expressions, you can reduce or remove the impact of this category using the weighting slider.

-(Kauflin includes a third category ['reflective'], which I have included as part of 'Subjective' in this case.)
+(Kauflin includes a third category ['Reflective'], which I have included as part of 'Subjective' in this case.)

 Repetition Tolerance